Disguise in Love

-Disguise in Love is the second studio album by John Cooper Clarke, first released in 1978.
-(It followed Ou est la maison de fromage?).
-Most of the tracks are spoken over musical accompaniment provided by Clarke's band The Invisible Girls, except "Psycle Sluts 1&2" and "Salome Maloney" — both live recordings from the Ritz Ballroom in Manchester on 8 May 1978, delivered in his trademark a cappella style.
+Disguise in Love is the second studio album by the English punk-poet John Cooper Clarke, released in 1978.
+The music for most of the tracks was provided by Clarke's band The Invisible Girls, except "Psyche Sluts 1&2" and "Salome Maloney" — both live recordings from the Ritz Ballroom in Manchester on 8 May 1978.

+The album contains one of Cooper's best-known tracks, "(I Married a) Monster from Outer Space".